 For the 1955 Chevrolet Truck Project, we knew we wanted to do something cool with the bed.
-Sealing-off and tidying up the rail-ends, filling the post at the step and fully welding the header panel were all in order, but we wanted to do something different with the tailgate, and a barn door tailgate was our decision.
+Sealing-off and tidying up the rail-ends, filling the post at the step, and fully welding the header panel were all in order.
+We wanted to do something different with the tailgate, and a barn door tailgate was our decision.

-The tailgate skin was removed from the original Chevrolet tailgate frame.
-A simple 1″ x 2″ box tube frame was created to cover the entire tailgate opening.
+We removed the tailgate skin from the original Chevrolet tailgate frame and created a simple 1″ x 2″ box tube frame to cover the entire tailgate opening.

-Many hinges were considered for this project.
+We considered many hinges for this project.
 In the end, we went with some sturdy steel heavy door hinges.

 The doors were reinforced with additional stretches of 1″ x 2″ box tube.
-The panels were of course fully welded, tacked in place below…
+The panels were, of course, fully welded, shown tacked in place below…

-We needed to reverse the action of the door handle, and a simple solution was all it took.
+We needed to reverse the door handle’s action, and a simple solution was all it took.
 This was the initial version used to make sure it would work smoothly (we’re digging for a finished mechanism photo).

 In further effort to prevent any flex in the bed, all ends were filled, and transitions were smoothed out with 16 gauge sheet metal.
 The header panel was also fully welded into the bed.